-Having an top-tier school on your resume can definitely look impressive to potential employers.
+Having a top-tier school on your resume can definitely look impressive to potential employers.
 But it’s no guarantee of a job.
-You’ll still have to obtain licensing and develop yourself outside of simply the name of the school on your resume.
+You’ll still have to obtain licensing and develop other aspects of your personality a school can’t.

-Employers want to see rounded characters.
+Employers want to see well-rounded applicants.
 Not institutionalized products.

 Does it matter what medical school you go to in the UK?

-The score candidates recieve in the Educational Performance Measure and the Situational Judgement Test help decide the foundation school they are allocated.
+The score candidates receive in the Educational Performance Measure and the Situational Judgement Test help decide the foundation school they are allocated.

 On a surface level, the same arguments about what medical school you go to in the US, apply to the UK.